Over 25 actionable festive packaging tips

 Stock levels and management

-It is vital to consider how to optimise space in your warehouse to accommodate the extra packaging you hold (these bitesize tips can help with warehouse efficiency), but there are other options, too.
+It is vital to consider how to optimise space in your warehouse to accommodate the extra packaging you hold (these bite-sized tips can help with warehouse efficiency), but there are other options, too.

-For example, if your packaging supplier offers a “Just in Time” service (JIT), it is essential to speak with them regarding changes in volume you expect to see during the run-up to Christmas.
-A service such as this also helps you minimise space requirements in your warehouse.
+For example, suppose your packaging supplier offers a Just-in-Time (JIT) supply service.
+In that case, it is essential to speak with them about the volume changes you expect during the Christmas period.
+A service such as this also helps you to minimise space requirements in your warehouse.

-And finally, regardless of whether you have a JIT agreement in place, lead times for cardboard boxes may still be longer than in previous years (due mainly to material shortages).
-Plan ahead to avoid being left without any (or unsuitable) packaging for your requirements.
+And finally, even with a JIT agreement in place, lead times for cardboard boxes may still be longer than in previous years (mainly due to material shortages).
+Plan to avoid being left without any (or unsuitable) packaging for your requirements.

 Costs

-The final part of your planning should also look at costs and cash flow.
+The final part of your planning should also look at your costs and cash flow.

 Whilst using more packaging obviously means you are selling more products, your costs can increase in the months leading up to Christmas as you start to build up your packaging and product inventory.